jamhour1g/MVTOrchestrator/README.md

 - `src/test/resources/ready.txt` - Input file for initial ready queue
 - `src/test/resources/jobs_correct_format.txt` - Input file for job queue
 - `README.md` - This file

-## Contributing

-This is an academic project and is not open for contributions.
-However, feedback and suggestions are welcome.